lesenelir/gmweb3/README.md

 - Fs-extra: Copy the template to the current directory as needed.

-- Inquirer: Interact with the user.
+- Inquirer / prompts: Interact with the user.

+- kolorist：terminal color.

 ## Notes